 - No Mayo.
 Many pasta salads have mayo in them.
 Don’t worry, there is no mayo in this one!

 - A Lot of Veggies.
 We add bell pepper, tomato, cucumber, arugula, and onion to this Greek pasta salad.
-This adds lots of health benefits and vitamins!
+This adds lots of vitamins!

 - High Protein.
 There are over 15 grams of protein per serving of this Greek pasta salad made with chickpea pasta.